NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 #### Conclusion

-Thank you for going through our guide on how to setup Video On Demand for your assets using AWS Media Services and NexPlayer.
+Thank you for going through our guide on how to set up Video On Demand for your assets using AWS Media Services and NexPlayer.